mulefish/DAO_LuluSpace_People/README.md

     2: process input data, perform clustering, and output a DataFrame with detailed cluster information, including average values and frequencies, while adhering to the specified precision requirements.

 # GOAL
-Vectorize the matrix, use KNN and find exemplar(sp?) vectors in the matrix
+Take customers' merge affinity data, merge with their TVL to form a matrix.
+Use KNN and find exemplar(sp?) vectors in the matrix.

 # Screenshot
 ![Luluspace](luluspace.png)